Friday, 18 October 2019

 Months later, when I finally returned home, my father told me that while I was in Portsmouth, 'Billy' had 'phoned one night with a curious request.
 "Mr. Robson, I was in a bar the other night having a drink, and I told a guy I was talking to that I'm a Lieutenant Colonel in the Royal Navy."
 (This was when he was working in Gosport's Haslar Hospital.)
 "He didn't believe me, so I gave him your number and told him to 'phone you and you'd confirm it.
 If he does call, could you back me up?"
 Naturally, my father told him not to be so daft.
 "Go on - a favour for a favour," pleaded the deluded 'Billy'.
 My father enquired what he meant.
 "I visited Gordon the other day and it cost me money for petrol for my bike," quoth Mr. Mental, referring to his lightning-quick dash to check if I was still around.
 When I heard this, I gave my parents strict instructions that, if 'Billy' ever 'phoned, I was out - even if I was in.

 About six or seven years later, the 'phone (then in the hallway) rang and the answer-machine clicked on.
 As I stood at the top of the stairs to hear who it was, an unfamiliar voice emanated from the speaker - a Detective Inspector someone (couldn't make out the name) wanting to talk to me.
-I went downstairs and picked up the 'phone - "Hello?"
+I went downstairs and picked up the 'phone - "Hello, who's this?"
 I said.
 "What's the matter, don't you recognize an old friend?"
 The voice had changed, being that strange hybrid accent that many 'Jocks' acquire from spending years down south, so at first I couldn't identify it.
 Then the penny dropped and I hung up without replying.
 The 'phone rang again and his voice from the speaker said: "I'll use my warrant card if that's what it takes to talk to you!"
 Poor, deluded fool.
 He was never in the police - I checked, even though it was a racing cert that he wasn't.

 It seems that leopards can't change their spots.
 Egged on by a pal who'd also known 'Billy' we both looked at his Facebook page about a year ago.
 According to him he's a Falklands war veteran who was fast-tracked through the ranks of the Royal Navy, is thinking of taking a course in astro-physics (or something equally far-fetched), was taught to cook by both GORDON RAMSAY and JAMIE OLIVER (or two other equally famous TV chefs), has hacked into NASA satellites to take photographs of outer space (with a clearly-nicked pic from the Internet), had a successful career as a world-class photographer (though his webpage is conspicuously absent of any evidence which would indicate it), and is a personal buddy of BILLY CONNOLLY and folk-singer RALPH McTELL, who he claims to have known since the age of twelve.
 Oh, and he learned to scuba-dive at the age of nine.
 (Which was all news to me - and I'd known him from when he was six.)